liuzrcc/ULE-Gray/README.md

 <img src="/figures/moreuleograyaug.png" width="304">
 </p>

-Figure above shows unlearnable examples by original approach (left) and ours (right) with the order: original image, unlearnable perturbations, and perturbed images.
+The figure above shows unlearnable examples by original approach (left) and ours (right) with the order: original image, unlearnable perturbations, and perturbed images.

 ### Cite our work: